... Because Everyone Deserves Happily Ever After

 Picture

-I live in the Dallas area with my husband, a rescued German Shepherd who believes himself to be the neighborhood goodwill ambassador (the German Shepherd, not my hubby), a fifty-pound American Pit Bull who is convinced he's a lapdog.
+I live in North Texas with my husband, a rescued German Shepherd who believes himself to be the neighborhood goodwill ambassador (the German Shepherd, not my hubby), a fifty-pound American Pit Bull who is convinced he's a lapdog.
 Occasionally I get to puppysit my Golden Retriever grandpuppy.
 All dutifully sit at my feet as I write my next story.

 So come on in, explore my pages, and see what's in store for you!